 Yes, even more waterfalls!
 This state is full of them and in our opinion one of the best things to do in Chiapas with chasing waterfalls.

 Go Caving at Arcotete, Rancho Nuevo & Grutas del Mamut

 Surrounding San Cristóbal and Tuxtlas are some awesome Ecotourism parks that most foreign tourists don’t normally visit, however, they are typically popular with the locals.
 Each of these parks offer lots of activities such as climbing, hiking, and spelunking.

 Our favourite was Grutas del Mamut with a fantastic cave system for only 10 peso entry.
 One of the rocks in the cave is in the shape of a mammoth, which is where the caves get their name.
 Rancho Nuevo features a massive network of caves that goes down 1800 (550 meters) feet deep!

-What’s special about this large site is it’s age, with construction starting around 300 BC by the Zoque culture.
-It was expanded upon and grew larger the following centuries, consisting around 10,000 inhabitants at it’s peak.
+What’s special about this large site is its age, with construction starting around 300 BC by the Zoque culture.
+It was expanded upon and grew larger the following centuries, consisting of around 10,000 inhabitants at its peak.
 It’s a surprisingly large area to explore, with one pyramid after another.
 You can even see the city of Tonalá below once you get to the end.